Training

 • Always conduct yourself in a professional manner.
 No touching is permitted.
 Avoid issues that do not pertain to your session/program.
 Engage only in appropriate language and use formal titles when possible.

-In many ways, Life Abundant, Inc.’s approach can be summed up in a three-word motto:
+In many ways, Life Abundant, Inc.’s approach can be summed up in a three-word motto: Food, Friend, and Freedom.

 Food – Friend – Freedom